thebignoob1/my-stuff/README.md

-this is stuff i create ranging from a bypassers ard other stuff.
+this is stuff i create ranging from bypassers ard other stuff.